haihala/whoops-all-grapplers/docs/tasks/before locals test/Notifications 2.0.md

 - [ ] Frame traps
 	- [ ] 'trapped' when you get counterhit out of recovery
 	- [ ] 'hard trapped' = 'trapped' + None of your moves would've been fast enough

+Some of these can go into notifications 3.0